jhumelsine/jhumelsine.github.io/_posts/2024-03-19-interpreter-design-pattern-dsls.md

 If you already feel confident about Domain-Specific Languages, then skim this blog or skip it completely.

-__Here's a summary of DSLs:__
+__Here's a summary of DSLs presented here:__
-* __The Gang of Four (GoF) don't mention Domain or DSLs in their Interpreter documentation.__
+* __The Gang of Four (GoF) don't mention Domain or DSLs in their Interpreter Design Pattern documentation.__
 * __I supsect they omitted it because Domain and DSLs weren't in the common venacular when they published their book.__
 * __DSLs are common.
 Most developers use them frequently and may not even realize it.
 Common DSLs are: HTML, CCS, SQL, etc.__
 * __Your project might involve a Domain for which a DSL could be useful.__
-* __DSLs can be more efficient at addressing Domain specific provlems than General-Purpose Languages.__
+* __DSLs can be more efficient at addressing Domain specific problems than General-Purpose Languages.__
-* __DSLs allows one the same code base to accommodate different customer scenarios within the Domain.__
+* __DSLs allows the same code base to accommodate different customer configuration scenarios within the Domain.__
 * __DSLs might allow for customer/user self-service.__
 * __When creating a DSL, you take on all responsibility.
-There will be no external support such as Google search results, Stack Overflow posts, etc. for your DSL.__
+There will be no external DSL support such as Google search results, Stack Overflow posts, etc.__

 ## What the Gang of Four said about Domain Specific Languages